Tricon Residential: History

 Tricon entered the U.S. single-family rental business in 2012 with Tricon American Homes, a wholly owned subsidiary of the company.

 In 2017, Tricon bought the American real estate investment trust Silver Bay Realty for $1.4 billion. becoming the fourth largest publicly owned single-family rental company in the United States.

 In 2018, Tricon formed a $2 billion single-family rental joint venture to acquire 10,000 homes in the U.S Sun Belt.

 In 2019, the company acquired 708 housing units in Nashville, Tennessee for about $210 million.
 Later during the same year, Tricon formed a $450 million joint venture with Arizona State Retirement System to pursue build-to-rent communities.

 In August 2020, Blackstone Group made a $300 million investment in Tricon.

 In 2021, Tricon sold a majority stake of its 7300 apartment portfolio in the United States for $425 million in a bid to reduce its overall debt.
-In March, Tricon and the Canada Pension Plan Investment Board(CPP) announced a joint venture to build 3000 rental apartments in Toronto.
+In March, Tricon and the Canada Pension Plan Investment Board (CPP) announced a joint venture to build 3000 rental apartments in Toronto.

+Blackstone Inc. entered into a deal to acquire Tricon for $3.5 billion in January 2024.
+The deal closed in May 2024.